ChristianKazoora/party-stream-backend/README.md

 # Party Stream Backend

 This repository contains the backend code for the Party Stream application.
-The backend is built using Node.js and Express, and it handles video streaming, subtitle management, and WebSocket connections for real-time synchronization.
+It is built using Node.js and Express, and it handles video streaming, subtitle management, and WebSocket connections for real-time synchronization.

 ## Table of Contents